The Queen of the Damned: Plot summary

-Part One follows several different people over the same period of several days.
+Part One follows several people over the same period of several days.
 Several of the characters from the two previous books appear, including Armand, Daniel Molloy (the "boy reporter" of Interview with the Vampire), Marius de Romanus, Louis de Pointe du Lac, Gabrielle de Lioncourt and Santino.
 Each of the six chapters in Part One tells a different story about a different person or group of people.
 Two things unify these chapters: a series of dreams about red-haired twin sisters, and the fact that a powerful being is killing vampires around the world by means of spontaneous combustion.

 Pandora and Santino rescue Marius, having answered his telepathic call for help.
 Marius informs his rescuers that Akasha has been awakened by Lestat de Lioncourt, or rather his rock music, for he has joined a rock band with mortals Alex, Larry and Tough Cookie.
 Having been awakened by Lestat's rebellious music, Akasha destroys her husband Enkil and plots to rule the world.
 She is also revealed as the source of the attacks on other vampires.

 Part Two takes place at Lestat's concert.
 Jesse Reeves, a member of the secret Talamasca and relative of Maharet, is mortally injured while attending the concert, and is taken to be made into a vampire at Maharet's compound in California's Sonoma Mountains.
 The vampires from Part One later congregate in the compound.
 Meanwhile, Akasha abducts Lestat and takes him as an unwilling consort to various locations in the world, inciting women to rise up and kill the men who have oppressed them.

-Part Three takes place at Maharet's compound, where Maharet tells the story of Akasha and the red-haired twins, Maharet and her sister, Mekare to the other characters.
+Part Three takes place at Maharet's compound, where Maharet tells the story of Akasha and the red-haired twins, Maharet and Mekare, to the other characters.
 Also present are Mael and Khayman, who already know the story.

 In Part Four, Akasha confronts the gathered vampires, explaining that she plans to kill 90 percent of the world's human men and establish a new Eden in which women will worship Akasha as a goddess.
 If the assembled vampires refuse to follow her, she will destroy them.
 The vampires refuse, but Mekare enters and kills Akasha by severing her head and consuming her brain and heart.
 Amel passes into Mekare, thereby saving the lives of the remaining vampires.
 She becomes the new Queen of the Damned.

 In Part Five, the vampires leave the compound and assemble at Armand's island resort in Florida to recover.
 They eventually go their separate ways.
 Lestat takes Louis to see David Talbot in London.
 After their brief visit with Talbot they depart into the night, an incensed Louis and his angry words filling Lestat with glee.